obisin/dgls-method/README.md

 Smart dynamic layer swapping between GPU and CPU for optimal performance with comprehensive mixed precision handling, synchronization control, and copy-compute overlap optimization.
 Built on top of diffusion-pipe.
 The primary reqason fo rthis in Linux was to test DeepSpeed features.
 Most of the code can be easily ported to Windows as its in Pytorch.

+NOTE: THIS HASNT BEEN UPDATED.
+AS I AM NO LONGER TRAINING IN LINUX
 ## Features

 * **Stackable Arguments**: All arguments are stackable together.